Thulium-Drake/ansible-collection-general/README.md

-# Ansible Collection - thulium_drake.roles
+# Ansible Collection - thulium_drake.general

 This collection contains all roles I currently have published on Galaxy/Github.